VARENV – Environmental variables over time

 VARENV – T04 – Whole series seasonal summary

 Compared with the tables in the HIST chapter the current chapter adds a list of statistics that all aim at assessing the amount of variability and the level of symmetry in the data’ s distribution.
 As already mentioned, scPDSI is significantly more variable than all the other variables.
 The rainfall data, including seasonal ones, are – again – rather dull.
 They are slightly more variable than temperature, with the exception of winter temperature, which clearly emerges as the season with the largest inter-annual variability.
 If the data are to be trusted, it is winter that puts its stamp on a year and makes it different.
-NW Europe is one of the regions in the word with the largest relative excess of rainfall over Evapotranspiration((Statistically speaking, this qualifies the climate as “extreme”.)).
+NW Europe is one of the regions in the word with the largest relative excess of rainfall over Evapotranspiration9.
 As a result, a 50% drop in precipitation is usually not catastrophic.
 On the contrary, there are several recent examples in Europe when “drought” resulted in bumper harvests because of the unusually favorable sunshine.

 The variables in the time series are, naturally, not independent.
 A handful of correlations reach about 0.5.
 Seasonal rainfall values tend to be uncorrelated among themselves, except SON and MAM with total annual rainfall.
 Temperatures, on the other hand, are inter-correlated, indicating a lot more persistence than for rainfall: years are either cold or warm throughout.
 The most interesting correlations are the ones illustrated below.